 As we move towards a more globalized community, learning another language is considered an integral part of every child’s education at Mundaring Christian College.
 The ability to communicate in a variety of modes, in more than one language is essential.
-Indonesian is taught from Years 1 to 10 not only to develop an appreciation of another culture of our neighbour but to become a good communicators in their second language.
+Indonesian is taught from Years 1 to 10 not only to develop an appreciation of the culture of our neighbour but to become good communicators in their second language.
 The emphasis is on reading, writing, listening and speaking skills.

 Sister Schools Program

 Since 2012, Mundaring Christian College has two sister schools; Kairos Garcia International School in Jakarta and Elyons International School in Surabaya.
 Students from both schools visit Mundaring Christian College every two years and in the alternate year our students visit both schools in Indonesia.

 Strong friendship and international affiliation have been developed since the program started.
 It encourages students to use their language learnt in a real life situation.
 In addition to the International School exchanges, we celebrate languages through an Indonesian Independence Day celebration, SCEAVision and Language Perfect World Championship competition.